aspose-imaging/Aspose.Imaging-Documentation/java/developer-guide/manipulating-images/image-and-photo-filters/magic-wand-filter/_index.md

 ---
-title: Magic Wand Tool Image Filter
+title: Magic Wand tool Image Filter
 type: docs
 weight: 50
 url: /java/developer-guide/manipulating-images/image-and-photo-filters/magic-wand-filter/
-description: Magic wand tool for color area selection.
+description: Magic Wand tool for color area selection.
 Java code example provided.
 keywords: [photo filter, image filter, magic wand, color selection, masked region, apply mask, color comparison]
 ---

-## Magic wand tool
+## Magic Wand tool

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-To create a mask corresponding to a specific color area, you can take advantage of the new Magic Wand Tool supported by the Aspose.Imaging library since the 23.8 release.
+To create a mask corresponding to a specific color area, you can take advantage of the new Magic Wand tool supported by the Aspose.Imaging library since the 23.8 release.
 Here's how you can use it:

 1. Begin by loading an image or photo.
 2. Create a new mask by using the `select` method of the <a href="https://reference.aspose.com/imaging/java/com.aspose.imaging.magicwand/magicwandtool/">MagicWandTool</a> class.